nmshd/documentation/_docs_use-cases/use-case-transport-create-own-relationshiptemplate.md

 {% include properties_list.html %}

-Creates a RelationshipTemplate with the given parameters and submits it to the Backbone for other Identites to use.
+Creates a RelationshipTemplate with the given parameters and submits it to the Backbone for other [Identities]({% link _docs_integrate/data-model-overview.md %}#identity) to use.

 A [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate) can be used by any party to either initiate a Relationship with the current Identity or retrieve a Request from an existing Relationship by a side-channel.